tuftman-0/Undiscord/README.md

 # Undiscord

-Short bash script that reopens discord on crash.
+A short bash script that reopens discord on crash.

 I'm having an issue where discord randomly crashes, so I made a script to restart it when it crashes.